Configuring Prisma Cloud proxy settings

 - (Optional) InNo Proxy, enter addresses that Prisma Cloud can access directly without connecting to the proxy.
 Enter a list of IP addresses and domain names.
 Specifying IP addresses in CIDR notation is supported.
 Specifying DNS names using wildcards is supported.

-- (Optional) For TLS intercept proxies, enter the root trusted authority certificate, in PEM format, that Console should trust.
+- Enter the proxy root CA, in PEM format that Console should trust.

 - (Optional) If your proxy requires authentication, enter a username and password.